nutanix-japan/nai-llm/docs/infra/infra_nkp.md

 # Deploy NKP Clusters

 This section will take you through install NKP(Kubernetes) on Nutanix cluster as we will be deploying AI applications on these kubernetes clusters.

+We will use the [CAPI](https://cluster-api.sigs.k8s.io/) based deployment of NKP.
+This will automatically deploy the required infrastructure VMs for the cluster by connecting to Nutanix Cluster APIs.
+There is no requirement to use Terraform or or other IaC tools to deploy NKP.

 This section will expand to other available Kubernetes implementations on Nutanix.